husni159/user_management/README.md

 <p>Before viewing the output on your local system, make sure you have installed node and npm.</p>

 <p>After cloning the repository from GitHub into a directory </p>
-<p>To preview the output, navigate to user_management/BE directory in your terminal and execute the following commands initially:</p>
+<p>Navigate to user_management/BE directory in your terminal and execute the following commands initially:</p>

 <code>php artisan serve</code>